-- Per OSI, the LL client provides arbitrary data that is not interpreted by the LL service provider - 802.2 accepts arbitrary data from the user and sends an LLC PDU to the MAC in a specified format - IEEE Std 802 specifies format of MAC frames - But not how they get into that format - In the absence of an LLC specification, the LL client essentially provides an LLC role, delivering a PDU that is formatted to the expectations of the MAC - and that format depends on the specific MAC - See, for example: - RFC 1042 ("A Standard for the Transmission of IP Datagrams over IEEE 802 Networks") - RFC 1042 ("A Standard for the Transmission of IP Datagrams over Ethernet Networks") - RFC 2464 ("Transmission of IPv6 Packets over Ethernet Networks") - RFC 8691 ("Basic Support for IPv6 Networks Operating Outside the Context of a Basic Service Set over IEEE Std 802.11") etc. - Why doesn't IEEE 802 simply provide a transparent LL service to an arbitrary network client?
+- Per OSI, the LL client provides arbitrary data that is not interpreted by the LL service provider (transparent service) - 802.2 accepts arbitrary data from the user and sends an LLC PDU to the MAC in a specified format - IEEE Std 802 provides many examples of MAC frame format - But does not detail which functionality put them into that format - In the absence of an LLC specification, the LL client essentially assumes the LLC role, delivering a PDU that is formatted to the expectations of the MAC - and that format depends on the specific MAC - See, for example: - RFC 1042 ("A Standard for the Transmission of IP Datagrams over IEEE 802 Networks") - RFC 894 ("A Standard for the Transmission of IP Datagrams over Ethernet Networks") - RFC 2464 ("Transmission of IPv6 Packets over Ethernet Networks") - RFC 8691 ("Basic Support for IPv6 Networks Operating Outside the Context of a Basic Service Set over IEEE Std 802.11") etc.

-IEEE 802 should describe the IEEE 802 Service as a Transparent Link Layer Service
+Should IEEE Std 802 Architecture describe the IEEE 802 Service as a Transparent Link Layer Service?

-- LL Service to network, to include services of LLC and lower layers - service should be transparent - specify the network layer client expectations of the 802 LL Service - specify how the network layer client establishes service conditions - specify how this LLC interfaces to the MAC service
+- Specify LL Service to network, to include services of LLC and lower layers - service should be transparent - specify the network layer client expectations of the 802 LL Service - specify how the network layer client establishes service conditions - specify how this LLC interfaces to the MAC service - Details could be left to IEEE Std 802.1AC